NuhroXyz/po-framework/README.md

 ## Welcome to po

 **po** is your go-to framework for creating stunning parallax websites effortlessly.
-Inspired by the expressive and declarative style of Flutter's VelocityX, **po** abstracts away the complexities of web development into a high-level syntax that makes building interactive and visually captivating web experiences easy and enjoyable.
+Drawing inspiration from modern UI frameworks and their expressive, chainable syntax, **po** abstracts away the complexities of web development into a high-level, intuitive DSL.
+This makes building interactive and visually captivating web experiences both easy and enjoyable.

 ## Why Parallax?